Tam Courts: Dundee United

 Courts joined Dundee United in February 2020 as head of tactical performance in the club's youth academy.
 In December 2020 he was put in temporary charge of the club's first team when manager Micky Mellon and his coaching staff had to self-isolate during the COVID-19 pandemic, overseeing a 2-0 defeat against Livingston.
 In June 2021 Courts was appointed as the club's head coach following the departure of Mellon.

 Courts guided United to a fourth-place finish, and European qualification, in the 2021–22 Scottish Premiership.
 He was linked with Croatian club HNK Rijeka in June 2022 and soon afterwards left United by mutual consent, as he had expressed his "desire to explore other options".

 Budapest Honvéd

 After his departure from Dundee United, Courts signed a two-year deal to become the new manager of Budapest Honvéd.
 In an interview with Hungarian Nemzeti Sport, he said that the first match he saw in a stadium was between Celtic and Honvéd.
 He also added that the fact that Chris Docherty was appointed as the sports director of Honvéd contributed to his decision to accept the offer of Honvéd.

 On 21 August 2022, Courts-led Honvéd won for the first time in the 2022-23 Nemzeti Bajnokság I season by beating Vasas SC 2-1 at Illovszky Rudolf Stadion.

 Although his team defeated Zalaegerszegi TE at the ZTE Arena on 22 October 2022 on the 12th match day of the season, Courts left the club by mutual consent on 24 October 2022.
+He then took an extended period away from management while completing his UEFA Pro Licence qualification.